fyfylian/woocommerce-gateway-fyfy/readme.txt

 = 3.1.0 =

-Added French translations and an overlay when the Nimiq Hub popup is open.
+Added French translations and an overlay when the Fyfy Hub popup is open.

 = 3.0.0 =

-Nimiq Cryptocurrency Checkout now also supports accepting payments in Bitcoin and Ethereum!
+Fyfy Pay Checkout now also supports accepting payments in Bitcoin and Ethereum!
 Update your settings to enable the new currencies.

 == Acknowledgement ==

-This Nimiq payment gateway is based on skyverge's [WooCommerce Offline Gateway](https://github.com/bekarice/woocommerce-gateway-offline), which in turn forks the WooCommerce core "Cheque" payment gateway.
+This Fyfy payment gateway is based on skyverge's [WooCommerce Offline Gateway](https://github.com/bekarice/woocommerce-gateway-offline), which in turn forks the WooCommerce core "Cheque" payment gateway.